Armene (2nd right, front row) has a trip with friends in Tianjing. [Photo/Qianlong]

 And of course, he does more than being an intern reporter.

 Once during a school sport meeting, his teacher hoped that Armene could compete in a contest.
-Without knowing clearly what sport himself is good at, Armene picked up randomly high jump, which is the most popular sport in his country, but which he had never real done before in a formal sport meeting.
-Out of the expectation, he was crowned with 1.91-meters’ height.
+Without knowing clearly which sport he himself is good at, Armene picked up randomly high jump, which is the most popular sport in his country, but which he had never real done before in a formal sport meeting.
+Out of his expectation, he was crowned with 1.91m height.
 The “one-hit jump” made his fame.

 In the following days, he took part in Beijing Foreigner Basketball Match for twice.
 As a team leader of the international student basketball team of his school, he led the team to enter the final eight in 2016 Beijing Foreigner Basketball Match.

 Because of the match and his openness and friendliness, Armene and his country are being known by many friends, Chinese or people from other countries.

-Now, the International Student Union is taking shape in the North China University of Technology, Armene is looking forward to playing bigger role for the union and making more friends.
+Now, the international student union is taking shape at North China University of Technology and Armene is looking forward to playing a bigger role in the union and making more friends.

-“In this open and inclusive city of Beijing, I meet people from throughout world, I can play basketball with my fellows from South America, share a dorm with a Russian, and go out with European friends.
-I’ve the chance to know their thoughts, customs, cultures, and also the chance to have myself and my country Rwanda introduced to them.”
-This is both the top wish and biggest gain of Armene in Beijing.
+“In this open and inclusive city of Beijing, I meet people from around the world.
+I can play basketball with my fellows from South America, share a dorm with a Russian and go out with European friends.
+I have a chance to know their thoughts, customs, cultures, and also a chance to have myself and my country Rwanda introduced to them.”
+This is Armene’s biggest wish and gain in Beijing.

-Armene displays Chinese calligraphy he writes at the North China University of Technology.
+Armene displays Chinese calligraphy he writes at North China University of Technology.
 [Photo/Qianlong]

-Armene sits among children during the 2014 World Taijiquan Championships.
+Armene sits among children during 2014 World Tai Chi Championships.
 [Photo/Qianlong]

 Armene participates in a high jump competition during the 2016 sports meeting of North China University of Technology.
 [Photo/Qianlong]

 Armene performs traditional Rwandese dance at 2015 African Eve.
 [Photo/Qianlong]

-Armene takes part in 2015 Beijing International Students 3 vs 3 Basketball Game on behalf of the North China University of Technology.
+Armene takes part in 2015 Beijing International Students 3 vs 3 Basketball Game on behalf of North China University of Technology.
 [Photo/Qianlong]